 He wrote articles and books on his subjects, and among them are Shattariyah Silsilah in Aceh, Java, and Mindanao (March 2016, ILCAA Tokyo Unviersity of Foreign Studies), Ithaf al-Dhaki: Tafsir Wahdatul Wujud bagi Muslim Nusantara (2012), A Provisional Catalogue of Southeast Asian Kitabs of Sophia University (2010, 2nd edition 2015; co-author with Midori KAWASHIMA), Aceh Manuscripts: Dayah Tanoh Abee Collection (2010, with Toru AOYAMA and others), Catalogue of Aceh Manuscripts: Ali Hasjmy Collection (2007, with Munawar Holil), Tarekat Syatariyah di Minangkabau (2003), Menyoal Wahdatul Wujud: Kasus Abdurrauf Singkel di Aceh Abad ke 17 (1999), and World Guide to Indonesian Manuscript Collection (1999, co-author with Henri Chambert-Loir).

-His latest contribution article is a short entry on "Dawud al-Fattany (Dawud Fattani, Daud Patani)" in in Fleet, Kate et.al. [eds.], The Encyclopaedia of Islam, Three, Leiden-Boston: Brill, 2016, pp. 72-73.
-Previously healso wrote “New Textual Evidence for Intellectual and Religious Connections between the Ottomans and Aceh” in A. C. S. Peacock & Annabel Teh Gallop [eds.], From Anatolia to Aceh: Ottomans, Turks, and Southeast Asia, Oxford, published for the British Academy by Oxford University Press, 2015, pp. 293-309.
+Among his academic publication in the last three years are “Shattariyya.”
+In Oxford Bibliographies in Islamic Studies.
+Ed.
+John O. Voll.
+New York: Oxford University Press, forthcoming; "Dawud al-Fattany (Dawud Fattani, Daud Patani)" in Fleet, Kate et.al. [eds.], The Encyclopaedia of Islam, Three, Leiden-Boston: Brill, 2016, pp. 72-7; and “New Textual Evidence for Intellectual and Religious Connections between the Ottomans and Aceh” in A. C. S. Peacock & Annabel Teh Gallop [eds.], From Anatolia to Aceh: Ottomans, Turks, and Southeast Asia, Oxford, published for the British Academy by Oxford University Press, 2015, pp. 293-309.

 PDF version of his CV, see below.